-This type of crisis occurs when the organization is perceived to be a victim of the crisis.
-For example, a victim crisis can happen when the organization is rumored to be at fault — like when Tylenol was wrongly accused in 1982 of poisoning seven Chicago-based people.
-Instead, the deaths were actually caused by a killer lacing Tylenol with cyanide in stores.
+A victim crisis can happen when the organization is rumored to be at fault — like when Tylenol was wrongly accused in 1982 of poisoning seven Chicagoans.
+Instead, the deaths were actually caused by a killer who laced Tylenol with cyanide in stores.
 Tylenol nearly took the blame for a crisis that they had no way of preventing.

-A more common example of victim crisis is natural disasters.
+A common example of a victim crisis is natural disasters.
 These events can destroy the physical infrastructure of a company, leaving it with no facility to conduct its business.

 2. Accidental Crisis

-An accidental crisis can occur when an organization faces product or equipment failure — like when Samsung had to recall the Galaxy Note 7 in 2016 due to batteries catching on fire and exploding.
+An accidental crisis can occur when an organization faces product or equipment failure — like when Samsung had to recall the Galaxy Note 7 due to batteries catching on fire and exploding.